Warren & Migliaccio, L.L.P.

 • Drafting a Successful Rule 11 Agreement

 If you and your spouse can maintain respectful communication and compromise, you may be able to resolve some, if not all, of your issues using a Rule 11 agreement.
+These agreements are utilized to manage various aspects of a lawsuit while avoiding lengthy court proceedings, thus saving time and costs.

-What is a Rule 11 Agreement?
+What is a Rule 11 Agreement in Texas?

 A Rule 11 agreement is a written contract used to settle legal disputes.
 It is called a “Rule 11” agreement because it comes from Rule 11 of the Texas Rules of Civil Procedure, which requires all civil court contracts to be made in writing.

 In family law, Rule 11 agreements are often used to help settle certain areas of divorce.
 In some situations, they’re even used as a kind of settlement agreement over the entire case.
 During divorce proceedings, these documents often outline things like property division, child support, and parenting time.
-Once signed by each party and filed with the court, it becomes a binding contract, making its terms enforceable.

 While a Rule 11 agreement is not technically a court order, compliance with this agreement is mandatory.
+A Rule 11 agreement essentially has the effect of a court order, even though it is not one.
+The terms of the agreement should be clear so that all parties know what is expected of them.
 In some cases, it might be possible to revoke; however, once codified into a divorce order during final judgment, you will need to petition the court to modify it.
-Failure to comply with a court order carries severe consequences and may result in hefty fines and even jail time, so it’s important to take these legal actions seriously.

 texas rule 11 agreement infographics